CanvasLab: Canvas Forensics and Privacy Validation

 }

-}Use this to trace which scripts are performing Canvas fingerprinting operations.
+}Use this to trace which scripts are reading or writing Canvas surfaces during the session.

 Cross-platform protection validation